Tonto N.M, AZ 2010

 Pictured above, all walled architecture at Besh-Ba-Gowah consists of unshaped, large to moderate-sized, granite cobble masonry laid with a clay mortar.
 Evidence suggests interior room walls were commonly plastered with this mortar or a more calcareous mixture resulting in white-colored finished walls.
 There are some indications that at least selected exterior wall surfaces were also plastered with the original clay mortar.
 Often the basal masonry course consisted of upright vertical slabs, presently considered characteristic of Salado masonry architecture.

 Pictured above, Tonto Basin is viewed from the Tonto National Monument that encompasses three rugged canyons with elevations ranging from 900 – 1,200 m, as well as the Salt River’s alluvial plain in the north.
 The park’s foci are two well-preserved Salado cliff-dwellings, Lower Ruin and Upper Ruin.
 I’m taking the picture from the Lower Ruin, looking east towards Roosevelt Lake and Tonto Basin below.

-Pictured above, the Lower Ruin is a small “pueblo-house” built in a cave measuring 130 m wide and 10 m high.
+Pictured above & below, the Lower Ruin is a small “pueblo-house” built in a cave measuring 130 m wide and 10 m high.
 Situated some 120 m above the valley floor, the cliff dwelling looks out onto Roosevelt Lake in Tonto Basin, 5 km to the northwest.
 The Salado pueblo’s two-story walls, built atop loose fill, comprise rough, tapering courses (measuring 60 cm high) of local, uncut quartzite blocks adhered with a clay mortar mixed with gravel.
 The exterior was covered with tan-colored adobe clay, while mud was used to plaster the interior walls.